spacetx/starfish/docs/source/index.rst

     <br>

-*starfish* is a Python library for image-based transcriptomics.
+*starfish* is a Python library for analysis of image-based transcriptomics.

-For a brief introduction to the the package, you can read the :ref:`introductory notes <introduction>`.
-If you want to get started, see the :ref:`installation page <installation>`, then explore the :ref:`API reference <API>` to learn how to use the package.
+For a brief survey of the package, you can read the :ref:`Introduction <introduction>`.
+For more comprehensive instructions on how to use starfish, see the :ref:`Getting Started <getting started>` section.

+Starfish's documentation also contains instructions on :ref:`creating image-based transcriptomics processing pipelines <processing image data>`, tutorials on running starfish using the CLI, API, and workflow runner, and a worked example of contributing code to starfish.
+Finally, advanced users can examine the :ref:`Data Structures <data structures>` and :ref:`Help & Reference <help and reference>` sections to learn more details about _starfish_ and its object models.

 To see the code or report a bug, please visit the `github repository
 <https://github.com/spacetx/starfish>`_.